 How to Roll out Mini Pie Crust

 Tips for Rolling Gluten-Free Pie Dough

-I prefer to roll out pie dough between 2 sheets of plastic wrap or silicone mats.
-The mat makes it much easier to transfer to the pie pan.
-See the video below.
-These silicone mats are perfect for pie dough, rolled cookies and my rolled gluten-free biscuits.
+As shown in the video above, I prefer to roll out pie dough between 2 sheets of plastic wrap or silicone mats.
+The mat makes it much easier to transfer the rolled out dough to the pie pan.
+These silicone mats are perfect for pie dough, rolled cut-out cookies and my rolled gluten-free biscuits.

 I have provided recipes for mini blueberry, cherry and apple pie fillings.
 If you want to use your own filling or pie dough, the 5.5″ mini pie pan (made by Emile Henry or these mini metal pie pans) uses 1/3 of a full sized pie dough and about 1 1/2 c filling.

 If you want to make this a super easy recipe, ready-made pie fillings are so convenient.
 But mixing up a pie filling with frozen fruit is also super easy.
 And because you’re using frozen fruit. you can just use what you need and store the rest.

 Frozen cherries and blueberries in particular, release a lot of liquid as they thaw.
 So it is best to cook them before baking.
 It’s super quick and easy.
 You can thaw them to room temperature before cooking but it is not necessary.
 If I think of it, I put the bag in the fridge overnight to thaw.

 For apple pie, I prefer using flour as the thickener-any gluten-free flour blend will work.
 The apples are cut and cooked with butter, flour, lemon juice, sugar and cinnamon to be sure that they are soft once the whole pie is cooked.